cisagov/cyhy-feeds/README.md

 cyhy-feeds consists of two parts; the extractor and the retriever

-`cyhy-data-extract` compresses the data, signs the compressed file, encrypts the file, and pushes the encrypted compressed file to a bucket in S3 using AWS creds.
+`cyhy-data-extract` retrieve and compress the specified data, sign the compressed file, encrypt the file, and optionally push the encrypted compressed file to an S3 bucket using AWS credentials.

-`cyhy-data-retriever` pulls the file from s3, decrypts the file, and decompresses it.
+`cyhy-data-retriever` take a provided file (optionally stored on an S3 bucket), decrypt it, and then decompresses it to local storage.

 ## Getting Started ##